-A new study in collaboration with the Laboratory of the University of Kentucky Markeyskogo Cancer Center shows that one subtype of non-small cell cancer, in some cases, genetic lung turns into another.
+A new study in collaboration with the Laboratory of the University of Kentucky Markeyskogo Cancer Center shows that in some cases, one genetic subtype of non-small cell lung cancer is transformed into another.

 Previously, scientists have been unclear which cells in the adult lung may be "derived cells" of the two major subtypes of non-small cell cancer, adenocarcinomaand squamous cell carcinoma.
 In addition, the researchers wondered what the differences in the organization of the DNA is determined by two subtypes of lung cancer.
 Adenoskvamoznaya lung tumor, clinically defined by the presence of adenocarcinoma and squamous lesions within the same tumor, it is assumed that adenocarcinoma and squamous cell cancer could come from the same cells in the lungs, but the evidence for this theory is not enough.